 Original Presentation Date: July 11, 2019

-Our most popular webinar series – Digital Accessibility Trends!
-In this webinar, Tim Springer, CEO of Level Access, shared key digital accessibility trends and developments related to laws and regulations, the market in general, and the ever-changing landscape of technology and why your organization should pay attention to them.
+In this mid-year update in our popular Digital Accessibility Trends webinars, CEO Tim Springer shares trends and recent developments related to laws and regulations, the market in general, and the ever-changing landscape of technology, and what they mean for your organization.

 - Big-picture trends and numbers